 The garden usually rests around November in the Lower Mainland of BC, depending on the weather and when the rainy season returns.
 Usually the rainy season has long since arrived by the end of November and the gardeners of this area retreat to the dry warmth of the house.
-Unless you have a greenhouse, then your growing time can be extended quite a bit.
+If you have a greenhouse, then your growing season can be extended quite a bit.

-Now is the time to relax and enjoy the hard earned break from the work load of the spring and summer planting and growing season.
+But if not, then now is the time to relax and enjoy the hard earned break from the work of the spring and summer growing season.

-That was two months ago.
 We don’t really get winter around here in the true Canadian sense, we just get a lot of rain and quite warm temperatures compared to the rest of the country.
 It’s very rare that snow falls at all and even more rare to get snow that lasts more than a few days.
+This usually happens in February, but the slugs and snails were already busy in January chomping away on my garden.

 For a two or three months it’s usually ok to assume that the garden doesn’t really need anything other than time to rest…or so I thought!
 The slugs have been busy all month long while I was resting.